hal0taso/ahc019/README.md

   * I tried all possible `axis` and `unit` for small $D$.
   * For large $D$, I choose `axis` and `unit` randomly.

-I tried parameter tuning by optuna, but I couldn't any good insight from the result.
+I tried parameter tuning by optuna, but I couldn't get any good insight from the result.